 The term started appearing in scientific literature in the early 2000s despite prior efforts to protect and restore natural environments.

-Notably in the 1960s, the South Korean government began a massive tree restoration project following the destruction of the Korean War.
+Notably, in the 1960s, the South Korean government began one of the biggest tree restoration projects in the world following the destruction of the Korean War.

 Millions of trees were planted, with conservation and management of the land to follow.